YueGroup/yuegroup.github.io/_pages/research.md

 <br/>
 <h4 id="researchtext" style="color: #E2C8A8;"><strong> Our Mission </strong></h4>
 <p style="font-size: 18px;">
 We are entering a new era of scientific discovery, where machine learning is transforming how we study and design molecules and materials.
-Our research focuses on using these advances to understand, predict, and ultimately control chemical behavior across functional materials, catalytic interfaces, and electrochemical systems.
+Our research focuses on using these advances to understand, predict, and ultimately control chemical behavior across functional materials, solvents and electrolytes, and electrochemical systems.
 A central theme of our work is understanding chemistry in <em>realistic, dynamic, and often messy</em> environments, where fluctuations, collective behavior, and electronic complexity determine chemical outcomes.
 </p>
 </div>
 </div>